nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.markdown

 From: `var/session` to: `shared/var/session`

 ## Lift off!
 If everything goes to plan, your code will be pushed to the server, all deployment hooks will run, and a symlink will be created from the "current" folder on your server to this release.
-One great feature of Envoyer is that if anything fails during the deployment, the whole deployment will fail, and your currently deployed code will reamin in tact.
+If anything fails during the deployment, the whole deployment will fail, and your currently deployed code will remain in tact.

 Alright, that's enough from me.
 Enjoy!